iyer-venkat/modules-tutorial/ReadMe.md

 use `node --experimental-specifier-resolution=node calculator.js`

-> _The `--experimental-specifier-resolution=node` flag is used to help ignoring the file extensions.
-This can be removed in the future._ \
+> _The `--experimental-specifier-resolution=node` flag is used to help ignoring the file extensions and to default to `index.js` when importing directories.
+This can be removed in the future._
-> \
-> _The "main": "index.js" property in package.json is used to default to `index.js` when importing directories_

 #